PlaygroundSessions/php-code-exercise/README.md

 You might benefit from knowing that each of the 3 problems can be solved without needing to pre-calculate or cache results beforehand.

-Like any other business request, there may be an edge case you encounter which could use some additional clarity or maybe you are thinking about a particular approach, and you want some feedback.
+Like any other business request, you might encounter the need for some additional clarity or maybe you are thinking about a particular approach, and you want some feedback.
 Communication is key to good code.
 Feel free to ask.